timlassiter11/YATL/README.md

 - **Export to CSV**: Export table data to a CSV file.

 ## Installation
-Include the library in your project by downloading the source files
+Include the library in your project by downloading the source files from the [dist](./dist/) folder.

 ### Using standard script tag
 ```html